 Our tour ends today after breakfast.
 There is a coach transfer to the airport for those flying back to Mexico City to meet outgoing international flights.
 Those wanting to extend their stay in Cancún or elsewhere should talk to the tour consultant about transfer options.
 (B)

-Is a specialist in the art and culture of Mexico.
-She has curated exhibitions and published numerous books about Mexico.
+A specialist in the art and culture of Mexico, she has curated exhibitions and published numerous books on this vibrant country.

 She regularly lectures for the Arts Society (formerly NADFAS), and has led several cultural tours to Mexico.

 Chloë studied languages at Trinity College, Dublin.
 A fluent Spanish-speaker, she has made ethnographic collections and carried out fieldwork in Mexico for the British Museum.
 In 2015 she guest-curated the exhibition ¡Viva México!
 Clothing and Culture at the Royal Ontario Museum, where she is a Research Associate.
 Based in London, she is a Fellow of the Royal Anthropological Institute of Great Britain.

 Chloë has lectured for galleries, museums and cultural institutions in Australia, Great Britain, Canada, Ireland, Mexico and New Zealand.
 She has also worked on television documentaries for the BBC and Channel 4.
 Her many books include Arts and Crafts of Mexico (1990), Textiles from Mexico (2002), and Fiesta: Days of the Dead and other Mexican Festivals (2009).
 In 2016 the Mexican government awarded her the prestigious Ohtli medal to thank her for her commitment to Mexican culture.